-Dead brothel owner wins election for Nevada legislative seat
+Pimp Dennis Hof wins Nevada legislative race after death

 - A night of firsts: Historic results of Election Day 2018

-He also starred in the HBO adult reality series “Cathouse” and wrote a book titled “The Art of the Pimp,” akin to Trump’s book “The Art of the Deal.”

-Hof was found dead at his Love Ranch brothel about an hour outside Las Vegas.
-His body was discovered by porn actor Ron Jeremy and a prostitute at the brothel.

-Hof had spent the four previous days partying with notables from the sex industry and political world celebrating his 72nd birthday.

-The brothel where his body was found is where NBA player Lamar Odom was found unconscious in 2015.
+Porn actor Ron Jeremy and a prostitute discovered Hof dead at Hof’s Love Ranch brothel about an hour outside Las Vegas.
+He had spent the four previous days partying with notables from the sex industry and political world.
+The brothel is where NBA player Lamar Odom was found unconscious in 2015.

 About 20 brothels operate in Nevada, mostly in rural areas.
-They’re banned in the counties that contain Las Vegas and Reno.
+They are banned in the counties that contain Las Vegas and Reno.
 The state doesn’t publicize how many are open, and most owners keep a much lower profile than Hof did.

 Hof ran for office in 2016 as a Libertarian but lost the race.
 This year, he ran as a Republican and earned backing from Trump associate Roger Stone and tax-cut activist Grover Norquist.

 He upended Nevada politics this summer when he ousted an incumbent Republican lawmaker in a primary, celebrating at an election night party with “Hollywood Madam” Heidi Fleiss.